theocesar/Commodity_Trades/README.md

 # Commodity_Trades
  Big Data project using a global commodity trade dataset that contain transactions of the last 30 years.

+ ## Available Versions
+ - Hadoop using Java
+ - Apache Spark using Python
+ - SparkSQL using Python and SQL

  ## Queries:

  1) The number of transactions involving Brazil;